sysdiglabs/promcat-resources/resources/etcd/ALERTS.md

 etcd cluster: member has no leader.

 ## etcdHighNumberOfLeaderChanges
 etcd cluster: leader changes within the last 15 minutes.
-Frequent elections may be a sign of insufficient resources, high network latency, or disruptions by other components and should be investigated.
+Frequent elections may be a sign of insufficient resources, high network latency, or disruptions by other components, and it should be investigated.

 ## etcdHighNumberOfFailedGRPCRequests
-etcd cluster: number of requests failed on etcd instance.
+etcd cluster: number of requests failed on the etcd instance.

 ## etcdHighNumberOfFailedGRPCRequests
-etcd cluster: number of requests failed on etcd instance.
+etcd cluster: number of requests failed on the etcd instance.

 ## etcdGRPCRequestsSlow
-etcd cluster: gRPC requests to are taking on etcd instance.
+etcd cluster: gRPC requests are too slow on the etcd instance.

 ## etcdMemberCommunicationSlow
-etcd cluster: member communication with is taking on etcd instance.
+etcd cluster: member communication with is slow on etcd instance.

 ## etcdHighNumberOfFailedProposals
-etcd cluster: proposal failures within the last 30 minutes on etcd instance.
+etcd cluster: Too many proposal failures within the last 30 minutes on etcd instance.

 ## etcdHighFsyncDurations
-etcd cluster: 99th percentile fync durations are on etcd instance.
+etcd cluster: 99th percentile fsync durations are too high on etcd instance.

 ## etcdHighCommitDurations
-etcd cluster: 99th percentile commit durations on etcd instance.
+etcd cluster: 99th percentile commit durations are too high on etcd instance.

 ## etcdHighNumberOfFailedHTTPRequests
-Number of requests failed on etcd instance
+High number of requests failures on etcd instance

-## etcdHighNumberOfFailedHTTPRequests
-Number of requests for failed on etcd instance.

 ## etcdHTTPRequestsSlow
-etcd instance HTTP requests to {{ $labels.method }} are slow.
+etcd instance HTTP requests are slow.